daniellima338/DiveIn/README.md

 ---

 ## **Structure**
-The website structure is built with [Materialize](https://materializecss.com/).
+The website structure is built with [Bootstrap](https://getbootstrap.com/).
-Materialize provides content for both CSS and JavaScript, as functionality with both is important.
+Bootstrap provides content for both CSS and JavaScript, as functionality with both is important.
-As Materialize is designed for mobile first, I will be certain that my website functions well on mobile.
+As Bootstrap is designed for mobile first, I will be certain that my website functions well on mobile.

 ### Home Page